logo2

 Aug 26 2021, last revised 22 Dec 2023

 Despite the large population surrounding the hugely successful Calumet & Hecla Mining Co., Calumet lacked its own brewery; that is, until 1897, when the Miswald Bros. from Ontonagon established a brewery in Lake View (26).
 Unfortunately, their brewery burnt down in Jun 1899 (27), after only 1.5 years of operation.
-As might be expected, it was not long before others seized on the opportunity to establish a local brewery.
+As might be expected, it was not long before others seized on the opportunity to establish another brewery.

 The newspaper announced on 24 Oct 1899 that the Calumet Brewing Co. was established as a stock organization by local businessmen (1).
 The capital was $40,000 divided into $10 shares (1).
 The company purchased seven lots at Lake View for the brewery (1) and broke ground for the foundation on 25 Oct 1899 (2).